aychen5/aychen5/content/blog/_index.md

 ---
 title: "Blog"
-description: "Smattering of thoughts and ideas"
+description: "Smattering of thoughts and ideas."
 ---